dlang-tour/core/public/content/en/basics.md

         *test = 20;

 Access to a key which doesn't exist yields an `RangeError` that immediately aborts the application.
+For a safe access with a default value, you can use `get(key, defaultValue)`.

 AA's have the `.length` property like arrays and provide a `.remove(val)` member to remove entries by their key.
-The special `.byKeys` and `.byValues` return ranges which do something which is left as an exercise to the reader.
+It is left as an exercise to the reader to explore the special `.byKeys` and `.byValues` ranges.

 ### In-depth